octopusthink/octopusthink.com/src/content/blog/2019-09-21-introducing-octopus-think.md

 Hi there!
 We’re [Sarah](https://triggersandsparks.com) and [Matt](https://tofumatt.com).

-Together, we’re **Octopus 🐙💡Think**, a digital design and development agency.
-We're based in beautiful Edinburgh, Scotland but we're both frequent travellers and can often be found travelling the globe.
+Together, we’re **Octopus Think**, a digital design and development agency.
+We're based in beautiful Edinburgh, Scotland but we're both frequent travellers and can often be found travelling the globe. 🌍

 We build accessible, fast, and thoughtful apps and websites.
 We design inclusive, usable, and beautiful experiences, interfaces, and communications.
 We're always learning and teaching others.
 We're experienced public speakers and leaders who empower people to build awesome stuff.
 And above all, we believe in the power of technology to **solve problems and make the world a better place**. ✌️